top of page

 You can use oil in different ways in your haircare routine to manage frizz and improve overall health.
 Here are some effective methods:

-1. Pre-wash treatment
+1. Pre-wash Treatment

-2. Leave-in treatment
+2. Leave-in Treatment

 3. Styling Oil